michaelvl/helm2yaml/README.md

 ## Kubernetes application deployment utilities

-This repository contain tools for implementatin GitOps with Helm.
+This repository contain tools for implementing GitOps with Helm.

 With `helm install` the Kubernetes resource YAML is not retained outside of Kubernetes.
 This is an anti-pattern in CI/CD, where we strive to separate the